Our world-class mediation service, delivered online for your convenience.

 Watch a short video introducing our re:connect mediation service here.

-The delivery team is led by our CEO and Founder, Dr Mike Talbot
+Our mediator team is led by UK Mediation CEO, Dr Mike Talbot

 Mike has over 20 years' experience in resolving conflict, including workplace disputes, interpersonal, family, financial, or business-related matters, and addressing conflict within teams and groups.